-I am so excited to share my peanut butter fudge recipe with you today.
-With only five ingredients, this is an incredible treat that absolutely everyone loves.
+I am so excited to share my Peanut Butter Fudge recipe with you today.
+With only five ingredients, this is a treat that everyone loves.

 Today I have joined some very talented blogger friends and we are featuring twenty different holiday dessert recipes.
 Be sure to check them out at the bottom of this blog post.

 I have served Peanut Butter Fudge at our holiday party for as long as I can remember.
 It’s such a great dessert because you can freeze it and bring out as much as you need anytime during the holidays.

 In case you are wondering, Old, New, Borrowed, and Bleu is a copy of the family cookbook that I made years ago.
 It’s not able to be published again as the company I used is no longer around, but everyone has a copy in our family and that’s who it was made for anyway!

 YOU can make your cookbook HERE and prices start at $14.99!

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 What You Need to Make Peanut Butter Fudge

 My Peanut Butter Fudge recipe has only five ingredients.
 They are chocolate chips, graham cracker crumbs, powdered sugar, peanut butter, and butter.
 It’s that simple to make.